Sudanese refugees in Chad: Sudanese refugee camps in Chad

-Chad hosts the largest community of Sudanese refugees, approximately 262,900 by the beginning of 2011, of whom 248,700 are assisted by the UNHCR in camps located along the Chad–Sudan border.
+Chad hosted the largest community of Sudanese refugees, approximately 262,900 by the beginning of 2011, of whom 248,700 were assisted by the UNHCR in camps located along the Chad–Sudan border.
+Another estimate put the number of Sudanese refugees at 400,000 in 2007.

 Due to the renewal of fighting in Darfur between the rebel group Justice and Equality Movement (JEM) and the Sudanese government, approximately 5,000 Sudanese have crossed the border to Chad in April 2010.
 The second largest group of refugees in Chad is from the Central African Republic, approximately 73,500 persons.
 In addition, the UNHCR also gives assistance to 157,200 internally displaced persons, 1,500 returnees and 35,000 displaced returnees.
-The total number of people assisted by UNHCR in January 2011 were 530,590.
+The total number of people assisted by UNHCR in January 2011 was 530,590.
 This large number is a reflection of the conflicts and the general insecurity that proliferate in this region of Africa.

-Most of the Sudanese refugees that arrive to Chad are escaping from the Darfur crisis.
+Most of the Sudanese refugees who arrive to Chad are escaping from the Darfur crisis.
 UNHCR has established 12 camps to house them near along the border with Sudan.
 The camps are organized in different sectors divided by wide dirt roads, which are at the same time divided in blocks.
 Every refugee camp has a medical center, schools and a market, where refugees can buy or sell clothes, vegetables and goat meat.
 There is also a point for food distribution in each camp, to where World Food Program trucks bring the food rations (packages consisting of flour, vegetable oil, some cereal grains, sugar and salt) that are distributed to women on a monthly basis.
 Each family is provided a tent, which has an open fireplace for cooking and a storage place for firewood.

+Chadian towns near the border with Sudan have received a significant influx of refugees.
+For example, the eastern town of Adré, with a local population of just 40,000, has struggled to support over 280,000 Sudanese refugees.
+Many refugees live in overcrowded conditions with a severe lack of infrastructure, including water, sanitation facilities, hospitals, and schools.